Anar-Mamedov/measuring-heart-rate-with-webcam/README.md

 # Note
 - Application can only detect HR for 1 people at a time
 - Sudden change can cause incorrect HR calculation.
 In the most case, HR can be correctly detected after 10 seconds being stable infront of the camera
 - This github project is for study purpose only.
-For other purposes, please contact me at khanhhanguyen2310@gmail.com
+For other purposes, please contact at khanhhanguyen2310@gmail.com